zhandavidz/diyaqi/docs/sensor.md

 1. Download the latest Raspberry Pi OS (formerly Raspian) image from https://www.raspberrypi.org/software/operating-systems/
 	- Note!
 This tutorial only requires the "Lite" verison, but feel free to download either the "with desktop" or "with desktop and recommended software" versions if you perfer, those will work too!
+2. Unzip the image.
+This can usually be done by right clicking the .zip file and clicking "extract here" or something similar
-2. Download and install BalenaEtcher from https://www.balena.io/etcher/ for whatever operating system you are on
+3. Download and install BalenaEtcher from https://www.balena.io/etcher/ for whatever operating system you are on
-3. Plug in your MicroSD card
+4. Plug in your MicroSD card
 **Warning: the next steps will wipe all current data on your MicroSD Card**
+5. Open BalenaEtcher (you may need to open it with admin privileges)
+	- Click "Flash from file" and select the .img you extracted in step 3
-4. Open BalenaEtcher (you may need to open it with admin privileges), select your MicroSD card (make sure you aren't accidentally burning the image to a random flash drive that's plugged in!) and the Raspberry Pi OS image, click "Flash!" and wait for Etcher to do its thing (flashing and verifying your flash)
+	- Click "Select target" and then select your MicroSD card (make sure you aren't accidentally burning the image to a random flash drive that's plugged in!)
+	- Click "Flash!" and wait for Etcher to do its thing (flashing and verifying your flash)
-5. Once BalenaEtcher finishes, you should have a bootable version of Raspberry Pi OS!
+6. Once BalenaEtcher finishes, you should have a bootable version of Raspberry Pi OS!
 Just a few more things to do before we put that card in the Pi

 ## Headless Config